 Meet at 7.30pm York Minster West Doors.
 Every night, whatever the weather.
 No need to book. ghosttrail.co.uk

-Here is one of the ghost stories you might hear on the popular ghost walks in York.
+A ghost story you might hear on the popular ghost walks in York..

 The Children of Bedern